Z Wave vs Zigbee - Zigbee winner

 On average Z Wave devices have an indoor range of about 30 ft and Zigbee devices have an indoor range of about 246-328 ft.

-Exact range numbers vary from home to home based on building materials used and the layout.
+The exact range of numbers varies from home to home based on the building materials used and the layout.

 The range of each protocol can be extended by adding more products.
 In doing so, the mesh network becomes stronger.
 The signal jumps from device to device until it reaches the device being used.